tonyKen/DeepSeek-V3/README.md

 > English open-ended conversation evaluations.
 For AlpacaEval 2.0, we use the length-controlled win rate as the metric.

-## 5. Chat Website & API Platform
+## 5. Chat Website
-You can chat with DeepSeek-V3 on DeepSeek's official website: [chat.deepseek.com](https://chat.deepseek.com/sign_in)
+You can chat with DeepSeek-V3 on website: [deepseekai.com](https://deepseekai.org)

-We also provide OpenAI-Compatible API at DeepSeek Platform: [platform.deepseek.com](https://platform.deepseek.com/)

 ## 6. How to Run Locally